SUNET/edusign-app/README.rst

  $ cp <wherever>/nginx.* config-current/ssl/
  $ cp <wherever>/sp-* config-current/ssl/

-Then we need to provide the IdP / federation metadata, in a file named idp-metadata.xml.
+Then we need to provide the IdP metadata, in a file named idp-metadata.xml.

 .. code-block:: bash

  $ cp <wherever>/idp-metadata.xml config-current/

 Then we need to provide values to some settings.
-These can reside in an environment file `environment-current` or be exported as environment variables.
+These can reside in an environment file :file:`environment-current` or be exported as environment variables.
-The settings needed are listed in the file `environment-pro` at the root of the repo, see below for an explanation of each opf them.
+The settings needed are listed in the file :file:`environment-pro` at the root of the repo, see below for an explanation of each of them.
 So to add them in a file,
 do:

 .. code-block:: bash